 If it is a little dry the next day when you are reheating you can add extra stock or water.

-If you’d like some other Main Meal recipes and Meal Planning ideas check out out this post here.
+If you’d like some other Main Meal recipes check out our book The Little Book of Allergy-Friendly Main Meals.